SaintFenix/Awesome-BSD-Ports-Programs-And-Projects/README.md

 - [BlackBSD](http://blackbsd.tk/) - Based off of NetBSD BlackBSD is a penetration testing distribution with many common pen-testing applications pre-installed.
 It functions completely as a liveCD or USB.
 - [BSD Router Project](https://bsdrp.net/) - A Project to create a BSD distribution focusing on turning the OS into a Router.
+- [FuguIta OpenBSD](http://fuguita.org/) - FuguIta is a live system which runs off Floppy disk or Flash drive which allows you to take OpenBSD with you regardless of machine.
 - [GhostBSD](https://ghostbsd.org/) - A BSD based on FreeBSD it is Designed around the MATE desktop Environment or the XFCE desktop environment, Attempting to be simple, complete, and welcoming.
 - [HardenedBSD](https://hardenedbsd.org/) - A security conscious branch of FreeBSD development.
 - [MidnightBSD](https://www.midnightbsd.org/) - A BSD designed for the average desktop user with both Lumina and GNOME 3 desktops available and all the basic software the average user would need.